 Second Estate-Second Estate also known as Nobility also comprised of two categories which are Nobility of the Sword and Nobility of the robe.
 Its basic function was to provide justice and was a part of royal court and administration.
 They were said to form 1.5% of the total population of France before the French revolution.

 Third Estate– They were the ones who do not belong to other group and accounted for 98% of the total population.
 They were the commoners and unnecessarily they were forced to pay higher taxes which were beneficial for other estates but slowly started a sense of dissatisfaction due to fewer rights.
 This resentment towards the higher amount of taxes imposed by other two estates was the basis of a revolt which abolished this system after the French revolution.

-Estates General – Estates General was an assembly called by King Louis XVI and it was the first setup of assembly by the king to discuss some of the financial problems because of the French revolution.
-At the time of the revolution, due to maximum people participating in revolt refused to pay the tax to other estates resulting in a financial crisis for the kingdom itself.
-It led to the first meeting of Estates general.
+Estates-General – Estates General was an assembly called by King Louis XVI and it was the first setup of assembly by the king to discuss some of the financial problems because of the French revolution.
+At the time of the revolution, due to maximum of people participating in revolt refused to pay the tax to other estates resulting in a financial crisis for the kingdom itself.
+It led to the first meeting of the estates general.